-“If I have seen further, it is by standing on the shoulders of the giants,” wrote Isaac Newton to Robert Hooks in a letter in 1676.
-While he embraced this notion of scientific advancement, Hooks saw it as an insult.
+“If I have seen further, it is by standing on the shoulders of the giants,” wrote Isaac Newton to Robert Hooke in a letter in 1676.
+While he embraced this notion of scientific advancement, Hooke saw it as an insult.
 It might have been verily a verbal fight between those two scientists, but what is being focused here emphatically throws light on the mysteries of other world.

 Our living planet is endowed with every natural wonder, but up above the sky, there is an abundance of mysteries that astound us completely.
 In recent days, the first Arabian orbiter sent images of volcanoes on the Red planet.
 Prior to this, there was a talk about the radio wave signal indicating at alien life on outer world.

 Without doubt, scientists remain busy in search of these hidden truths.
 It seems that researchers have nearly completed their studies on Earth, that’s why they are more interested in comprehending whatever remains unknown about the solar system.

 The UAE’s ‘Hope’ probe has sent back its first pictures of Mars as it orbits the planet.
 The image shows the largest volcano in the solar system — The Olympus Mons — after the spacecraft by NASA and China to Mars.
 The scientists as well as astute astronomers burnt the midnight oil to search for mysteries of the sky.
 It is wonderful if there exists another life out there.
 Does life, be it similar to our own or not, exist elsewhere in our solar system?
 Our Galaxy?
 Until 1992, when the first exoplanet was confirmed, it was uncertain whether there were even planets outside those in our own solar system.
 At present, there are over 3,850 planets around other stars and thousands of recognised planets.